microsoft/fluentui-apple/ios/docs/Controls/Card.md

 # Card

 ## Overview
 The `Card` component is a framework for organizing content within the confines of a container.
-It's main function is to provide the scaffolding for hosting actions and content for a single topic within a card.
+Its main function is to provide the scaffolding for hosting actions and content for a single topic within a card.

 The different variations of `Card` are pictured below.